-With the WriteMovies Sci-Fi and Fantasy Award well underway, we know many of you will be working to get your scripts finished by the final deadline on May 9th.
+With the WriteMovies Sci-Fi and Fantasy Award about to close this Sunday, May 29th, we know many of you will be working to get your scripts finished by the final deadline.
 So, to help you on your way, here’s our advice for writing sci-fi and fantasy dialogue…

 - Take us out of the present day.
 There’s nothing more jarring than a story set in the distant future or a medieval fantasy land where everyone talks like they’re from 21st century USA.
 Avoid using words or phrases that are too modern and therefore out of context.
 An example of this going wrong?
 Yennefer uttering the phrase “off the grid” in the recent Netflix series THE WITCHER…